 (1) The Board shall meet regularly and as often as is necessary for the performance of its functions.

-(2) The Board Chairman or, if the Board Chairman is absent from duty or from the State or is, for any reason, unable to perform the duties of his office, the Acting Board Chairman may at any time convene a meeting of the Board.
+(2) The Board Chairman may at any time convene a meeting of the Board, giving at least 2 days notice of the meeting.

 (3) At a meeting of the Board —